huycke/Academic-Researching/README.md

-# Academic-Researching: A Private, Multi-Agent Research Assistant
+# Nexus Scholar: A Private, Multi-Agent Research Assistant

     An advanced, local-first RAG pipeline and multi-agent system designed for the sophisticated analysis and synthesis of academic documents.